-With the colder weather, I’ve been thinking about comfort foods and with the holidays coming, I’ve been thinking about rich, celebration food.
-Today’s recipe for bacon cheddar soup combines the two in a creamy, smoky soup perfect for a first course along with a glass of a yummy fall or winter beer as accompaniment.
+With the cold weather, I’ve been thinking about comfort foods!
+Cozy foods perfect for a snow day or as a first course for a dinner party or holiday meal.
+Today’s recipe for bacon cheddar soup combines those thoughts into a cheese filled, creamy, smoky soup you’ll love along with a glass of a yummy fall or winter beer as accompaniment.

 Do not make any mistake.
 This soup is rich and intense.
 Smoky, creamy, with crumbles of crispy bacon, and plenty of flavorful cheddar.
 It is just the sort of thing you crave on a chilly fall night, or while the snow is falling in the winter.
 It is food like a warm hug.

-However, it is rich so it is not for the faint of heart.
+However, since it is so rich, it is not for the faint of heart!
+Nor for large portions.
 Though it is so yummy you might want to keep it to yourself, this is a soup to share with friends and family.
 Have a small bowl.
 Enjoy every drop.
 And feel satisfied instead of overfilled.

-Though I do make a few different cheese soups, this cheddar soup is the first really cheesy soup I’ve shared here.
+Though I do make a few different cheese soups, this one is a favorite of mine.
 And it is the one which is most purely All About The Cheese.
-Lots of cheese.
-I figure go big or go home. 🙂
+Lots of it.
+I figure go big or go home!

-When I first made this soup, I used a block of good, sharp Cheddar, and the flavors with the smoky bacon were really nice.
+The Cheese – When I first made this soup, I used a block of good, sharp cheddar, and the flavors with the bacon were really nice.
 I could have stopped there with great soup, but I realized I wanted bring the smokiness into the cheese as well.
 Kind of layer on the flavors and really infuse the broth as well with the smoke.

 As soon as I tried it, I knew it was a great idea!

 On one hand I had the sharp flavors of an aged New York cheddar, and on the other, the maple flavors of a smoked Vermont variety.
 I don’t know if the two cheese regions get along or they are all competitive, but I can say their cheeses get along just fine.